Skip to main content

 When the plan finishes, the results appear in the Plan Logs tab.
 If the plan shows changes (for example, 3 to Change), it means the generated code differs from what's currently deployed in your cloud account.

-Select Resolve Diffs to let SGCode attempt to reconcile the differences automatically.
+Select Fix all issues to let SGCode attempt to reconcile the differences automatically.
 The diff view opens showing the proposed changes.
 Review and select Accept Changes or Decline Changes, then run the plan again to verify.

 Repeat until the plan shows 0 to Add, 0 to Change, 0 to Destroy — or until you're satisfied with the changes.